 Academic details: Class meets for about 7 hours per day, in two shifts (morning and evening), 6 days per week.
 Each class has a Lead Instructor who is a mathematician with a Ph.D. and one or two Apprentice Instructors who are graduate or undergraduate mathematics students.
 The weeks break down into a 2-1-2 schedule: We start with two weeks of Root Class, which consists of a gallimaufry and melange of mathematics that gives all students a base on which to grow.
 This is followed by Week of Chaos, in which there are many many short classes with topics suggested by students and instructors alike.
 The denouement of the program offers more advanced Branch Classes in the final two weeks.

 Mathematical content: It's undergraduate- and graduate-level mathematics not usually encountered in high school.
 (You may correctly conclude that calculus is not one of the topics on offer---we don't want to spoil anyone's fun!)
 The core of the curriculum is discrete mathematics, with additional material determined partly by the interests and direction of the class.
 Topics for Root Class will certainly include combinatorics, graph theory, affine geometry, and theoretical linear algebra, and are likely to include some proof techniques, number theory, probability, group theory, and cardinality.
 Some of that may sound familiar, but at MathILy we approach the material with perspectives that will be new to you.
 Each topic will be treated in depth, or at an advanced level (or both!).
 There is additional material available for returning students and new students with particularly strong backgrounds.
 If there's a topic you want to learn about and your class doesn't discuss it, ask that it be offered during Week of Chaos!
 Topics could include alternate geometries, ciphers and cryptography, combinatorial optimization, generating functions, information theory, knot theory, Markov chain modeling ... and that's just from the first half of the alphabet.
-For 2017, the Branch Class topics are likely to include topological graph theory and the mathematics of paperfolding.
+For 2018, the Branch Class topics are likely to include polytopes and computational geometry.

 Class format: Each class is taught in an entirely interactive way, with students discovering mathematics and leading the way in sharing conjectures and providing proofs.
 Classes include independent and collaborative problem solving as well as lots of laughter; in this way, students learn creative and rigorous mathematical thinking and writing.